Lugo in Spain is hosting this fabulously authentic Roman revival festival in June, Arde Lucus.

-Lugo is surrounded by intact Roman walls that stand 10 to 15 metres high and were built in the 3rd to 4th centuries.
+Intact Roman walls surround Lugo, 10 to 15 metres high and built in the 3rd to 4th centuries.

-To celebrate this fact the locals held an event, which has grown in popularity with almost a 1 million visitors now joining the local population for the annual festivities.
+To celebrate this fact, the locals held an event, which has grown in popularity, with almost 1 million visitors joining the local population for the annual festivities.

-Rich in history, Lugo has been home to the Celts, a center for pilgramages in the Middle Ages as well as a fortified Roman town.
+Rich in history, Lugo has been home to the Celts, a centre for pilgrimages in the Middle Ages and a fortified Roman town.